GeminiDRSoftware/DRAGONSWorkshops/Workshops/BasicDRAGONS-2hr/sphinx/demo_imaging.rst

 To get ourselves oriented and get a feel for how data is processed with DRAGONS, we will run a full reduction on our sample data.
-The full tutorial using this data can be found at `<https://dragons.readthedocs.io/projects/niriimg-drtutorial/en/stable/index.html>`_.
+The full tutorial for reducing NIRI data can be found at |NIRIImgTut|.

 Here, we go through the steps with a bit less discussion than in the full tutorial as the purpose is simply to provide